 Moreover, they get sucked into buying treats that are completely unhealthy.
 Even pet parents that feed their pooches a healthy meal primarily made of homemade, dehydrated or natural raw food give their little ones commercial pet treats loaded with chemicals, and toxins.
 While treats only make up a small portion of their diet, it’s important to give them healthy treats that support good health.
 Why feed your natural, healthy dog food only to pile on unhealthy treats full of toxins- it makes no sense!

 The main reason pet parents do this is because of the lack of information on good dog treats and bad dog treats.
-How can you tell the difference when there aren’t many trustworthy articles as there are about pet food.
-And, that is why we’re going to give you the low-down on treats that support your pets health, and the ones that deteriorate their health.
+How can you tell the difference when there aren't as many trustworthy articles as there are about pet food.
+And, that is why we’re going to give you the low-down on treats that support your pets' health, and the ones that deteriorate their health.

 In a world of product overload, it’s easy to fall for the marketing tactics of commercial pet brands who claim to improve your pets health when, in reality, little to no safety and quality measures are taken to ensure product quality.
 The differentiating factor of good dog treats are the ingredients.
 They avoid ingredients that are harmful to your pets health, and make them susceptible to allergies.